 The Things Network is about enabling low power devices to be used in long range gateways that connect to an open-source, decentralized network and exchange data with Applications.
 Learn more about the Things Network here.
-In this section, we’ll show how to connect the RAK5205 WisTrio Lora Tracker with TTN.
+In this section, we’ll show how to connect the RAK5205 WisTrio Lora® Tracker to The Things Network (TTN).

-Note In this section, it is assumed that you have already successfully connected your RAK LoRa gateways with TTN.
+Note In this section, it is assumed that you have already successfully connected your RAK LoRa® Gateways to The Things Network (TTN).
 If not, refer to the individual documentation of all the RAK LoRAWAN™ Gateways through here.